MitchDuke/Code-Institute-Milestone1-Guide--to-Wintersport-Holidays/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   The two main colours used are Code Insititue red, and white.
+        -   The main colours used are  hex #555555 for text, rgb(64, 179, 186) and white, both utilising alpha to suit the background but allow text to still be legible.
     -   #### Typography
-        -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
+        -   The Oswald font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+Oswald font is a rework of the alternate Gothic font to better fit the pixel grid of modern displays, it is clean and legible.
     -   #### Imagery
         -   Imagery is important.
 The large, background hero image is designed to be striking and catch the user's attention.
 It also has a modern, energetic aesthetic.